Mowunmi10/ms-owens-infra-2/README.md

-# ms-owens-infra-2
+# ms-owens-infra-
-This repo will manage Iac for ms-Owen-App
+This repo will manage Iac for Iac provisionning